 AHN has also developed operational plans to help mitigate the financial impact of COVID-19, which include cost reduction initiatives for 2020 and 2021.
-The shift of care from office visits to telehealth is providing AHN with an opportunity to consolidate physician office locations, potentially reducing future operating costs at these locations.
+As discussed previously, the use of telehealth services peaked in April.
+As in-person visits increase, the use of telehealth services has since decreased and leveled off from the peaks in April.
+AHN continues to pursue strategies to increase the rate of virtual care visits as an important component of its value based care model.
+The shift of care from office visits to telehealth services would provide AHN an opportunity to consolidate physician office locations, potentially reducing future operating costs at these locations.

-In late May, 2020 AHN reduced its corporate overhead cost structure through administrative and corporate workforce reductions.
+In late May 2020, AHN reduced its corporate overhead cost structure through administrative and corporate workforce reductions.
 A hiring freeze was implemented in non-patient facing areas.
 Additional reductions in the areas of consulting, professional fees and other operating expenses are included in AHN's cost reduction plan.